Jack-Q/exploratory-testing/presentation.md

 #### Other perspectives
 * Exploratory testing is not a testing technique.
 It's a way of thinking about testing.
+* Exploratory testing is not an equivalence to *quick testing*
+* Exploratory testing is not only functional testing
+* Exploratory testing can involve complex tests which required significant preparation
 Note:
 * Example: after bug regression, a tester may verify the fix of bug then *explore* the fixed software to search for side effects.